John William Miller (aviation): University of Washington

 On September 1, 1909, Miller married Florence Lovetinsky in Rapid City South Dakota.
 His application to teach Civil Engineering at the University of Washington was accepted for the Fall of 1909, and he and Florence moved to Seattle.
 In 1913, 1915, 1917 his first three children were born: Mercedes, Vivian and Charles.
 A fourth daughter, Josephine, was born in 1923.

 About the same time William Boeing had a keen interest in aviation and started a company together with George Conrad Westervelt to produce his own airplanes.
 Their first design was the B&W (Boeing & Westervelt).
 Boeing realized that for his airplane company to be successful, he would need a source of trained aeronautical engineers.
 He approached the University of Washington engineering department with an offer.
 He would build a wind tunnel for the university if they would start a school of aeronautical engineering.

 At this time Miller was instructing civil engineering and was involved in several civil engineering projects around Seattle, including building the ship canal connecting Lake Washington to Puget Sound through the Ship Canal and Ballard locks, and surveying the Camp Lewis cantonment site.
 When the wind tunnel project proposed by Boeing began, Miller was responsible for design and construction.
 For their participation in the program the University offered an airplane structures class, taught by Miller, for the spring of 1917.
 Miller's involvement in working with Boeing on the wind tunnel lead to Boeing offering him the position of chief engineer at the newly renamed Boeing Airplane Company.
 Consequently, the airplane structures class was canceled, until a new instructor could be found.
 Thus Frank McKone was hired for the 1917-1918 academic year, Frank taught the class for just one year by which time WW1 had ended, Boeing was out of work and so Miller left to return to the University to teach the aeronautics class.

-Miller would initially be an Assistant Professor with the expectation he would be promoted to Associate Professor.
-This promise was never fulfilled and Miller left in October 1919 after only two quarters, to accept a position as Chief Engineer for the American Aircraft Corporation.
+Miller initially worked as an assistant professor with the expectation he would be promoted to associate professor.
+This promise was never fulfilled and Miller left in October 1919 after only two quarters, to accept a position as chief engineer for the American Aircraft Corporation.

-Next he became President and General Manager of Western Automotive Co., later changed the name to J.W.
+Next he became president and general manager of Western Automotive Co., later changed the name to J.W.
 Miller Aircraft Corp which he moved to Green Lake.
-In 1929 the University began discussions with Harry Guggenheim and the Guggenhiem fund for the advancement of aeronautics.
+In 1929 the University began discussions with Harry Guggenheim and the Guggenheim fund for the advancement of aeronautics.
 This led to a grant of $290,000 to build a new building to house the new school of aeronautics.
 Miller, who had been serving as secretary of the Guggenheim Fund Board of Trustees, had returned to the University.
 For the first time the aeronautics faculty consisted of more than one instructor.